sntsabode/daisweb3.ts/README.md

 <h2 align="center"> Dais-Web3 </h1>

  Dais-Web3, is part of a suite of Node.js/TypeScript development tools.
-It is a command line tool that writes the necessary boilerplate to interface with DeFi's more popular platforms using truffle as the Ethereum development environment and Solidity as the Smart Contract language.
+It is a command line tool that writes the necessary boilerplate to interface with DeFi's most popular platforms.
+Truffle is used as the Ethereum development environment and Solidity as the Smart Contract language.

 ## Prerequisites